7 Business Strategies to Prioritize in 2024

-Now that we’ve reviewed recent economic conditions, here are seven productive business initiatives to pursue this year:
+Now that we’ve reviewed recent economic conditions, here are seven productive business strategies to pursue this year:

 #1 Carefully Consider Your Business Goals

 Your company only has a finite amount of time and resources.
-Thus, it’s important to review the goals you’ve set for 2023 to ensure they’re realistic and worth pursuing.
+Thus, reviewing the goals you’ve set for 2024 is important to ensure they’re realistic and worth pursuing.
 If certain goals may not yield the results you need to succeed in this climate, you may want to put them aside for now and focus your efforts elsewhere.

 #2 Enhance Employee Engagement

-In 2023, 36% of employees plan to change jobs.
+In 2023, 36% of employees planned to change jobs.
 With this in mind, you should cultivate an employment experience at your company that keeps workers from developing a wandering eye.

 You can secure new hires’ long-term loyalty by offering them the following:

 #3 Set up a Mentorship Program

 While over a third of workers seek a job change, those choosing to stay in their current positions report that positive relationships with co-workers are the primary reason behind their satisfaction.

 Thus, another way to retain more employees is to foster a company culture that allows positive relationships to flourish.
 A mentorship program can help you do just that.